Joacogomezc98/patients-app/README.md

 - **Redux Toolkit**: Simplifies the process of writing Redux logic and managing the application state.

-- **Redux-Saga**: Manages side effects in the application, such as data fetching and asynchronous tasks.
+- **Redux-Saga**: Manages side effects in the application, such as data fetching.

-- **Axios**: A promise-based HTTP client for making requests to the backend API.
+- **Axios**: A promise-based HTTP client for making requests to the API.

 - **Styled-Components**: Allows for writing CSS-in-JS, making it easier to style components with scoped styles.

-- **Moment.js**: A library for parsing, validating, manipulating, and formatting dates.
+- **Moment.js**: Used this library for parsing, manipulating, and formatting dates.

-- **Vite**: A build tool that provides a faster and leaner development experience for modern web projects.

 - **ESLint**: A tool for identifying and fixing problems in JavaScript code, ensuring code quality and consistency.

-- **Prettier**: An opinionated code formatter that enforces a consistent style by parsing code and re-printing it.
+- **Prettier**: Enforcing a consistent style throughout the code-

 ### Project Structure

+The project is organized within the following structure:

 - **src/components**: Contains reusable UI components such as buttons, modals, and patient cards.